8 ways to digitally transform your construction business

 7. BIM (Building information modelling)

 BIM technology is rapidly becoming a standard in the construction industry.
-BIM technology connects a fragmented value stream and creates visibility throughout the construction lifecycle by connecting project data, teams and workflows.
+It connects a fragmented value stream and creates visibility throughout the construction lifecycle by connecting project data, teams and workflows.

 8. Refocus project baselines